Found us from search engine?

 Search Engine Rankings are the bread and butter of SEO analysis so this metric should show off well.
 The large part of your SEO service is to get your clients to the top of the Search Engine Results Pages (SERPs) so that their links are more likely to be clicked.

-One more thing to highlight in your SEO analysis report is the type, volume, and caliber of your keywords.
+One more thing to highlight in your perfect SEO report is the type, volume, and caliber of your keywords.
 You want to be able to show your clients that you are using keywords that they would use about their business.
 If you haven’t already, have a close look at the related keywords that your clients can rank for.

-A smart move is offering them a report that shows how many related keywords that you’ve ranked for your client during your SEO.
+A smart move is offering them a free SEO report that shows how many related keywords that you’ve ranked for your client during your SEO.
 This will not only show them that you’re making an impact online but will display for them your value to their business.

 This will help you not only set up goals but also track their progress.
 By getting your clients to look to something they are familiar with like Google, this will further solidify your place in their mid-range marketing efforts.